mitra42/webForth/DESIGN.md

 I envision compatability vocabularies, so at the top of a file or extension one could put e.g. `ANS : foo xxx ; FORTH` and know that foo used the ANS dialect.

+#### Module wish list
+* Multi-task - like I did for Forth in 80s
+* IO from URLs
+* IO from disk
+* Web server
+* Interaction with DOM
+* Event handling interaction with Forth

 ## Earlier version - pretty much everything below here was for a version now deleted
 Mitra Ardron <mitra@mitra.biz> 8 Aug 2020